 Articles

-Welsh Renaissance Posted over 12 years ago
+Welsh Renaissance Posted almost 13 years ago

 This Welsh side came of age on Sunday at the Aviva stadium.
 True, their RWC adventures placed them firmly on the radar screen of world rugby.
 But there were the doubters who claimed they had seen it all before only for the dragons to revert to type before long.
 There were those who said that Wales had in fact underperformed at the World Cup.
 How could the hype and excitement be justified when they won 4 games, but managed to lose 3?